nats-io/nats-site/content/documentation/server/gnatsd-logging.md

 The first line specifies the location that the subsequent lines will apply to.

-The rest of the file specifies that the logs will be rotate daily ("daily" option) and that 30 older copies will be preserved ("rotate" option).
-Another options of script described in logrorate documentation.
+The rest of the file specifies that the logs will rotate daily ("daily" option) and that 30 older copies will be preserved ("rotate" option).
+Other options are described in [logrorate documentation](http://www.linuxcommand.org/man_pages/logrotate8.html).

 The "postrotate" section tells NATS server to reload the log files once the rotation is complete.
 The command "kill -SIGUSR1 `cat /var/run/gnatsd.pid`" does not kill the NATS server process, but instead sends it a signal causing it to reload its log files.
 This will cause new requests to be logged to the refreshed log file.

-The "/var/run/gnatsd.pid" file is where NATS server stores the master process's pid.
+The `/var/run/gnatsd.pid` file is where NATS server stores the master process's pid.